Mass Balance

 First, we convert the surface integral into a volume integral using the divergence theorem (Gauss's theorem):

-Gauss's theorem states that the total flux of a vector field through the boundary of a control volume is equal to the integral of the divergence of that field over the volume.
-In our context, it equates the net outflow through the surface to the local expansion or compression of the quantity inside the volume.
+Gauss's theorem states that the total flux of a vector field through the boundary of a control volume equals the integral of its divergence over that volume.
+In our context, it equates the net outflow of \(\boldsymbol{\Psi}\) across the surface to the integrated local source/sink intensity (i.e. the divergence) inside the volume.

 \(\nabla\) operator and divergence